Assisted Living Wandering Residents – Reasons & Management

 Josette Weinstein, Marketing Coordinator

 This long-term care facility prides itself on providing assisted but independent living.
-While they have safeguards in place to keep out strangers, there isn’t a defense in place to ensure that residents remain safe inside as they are free to move around the facility as they please.
+While they have safeguards to keep out strangers, there isn't a defense in place to ensure that residents remain safe inside as they are free to move around the facility as they please.

 Why Residents Wander

-Why is Wandering a Problem in an Aged Care Facility?
+Why Is Wandering a Problem in an Aged Care Facility?

 What Can Help Prevent Resident Wandering

 The easiest way to help empower residents with a feeling of control and freedom while still ensuring their safety and security throughout the assisted living facility is with an automated wander management system.
 This solution is programmable and allows certain residents to pass through designated common areas, such as recreation rooms, while others remain secured and protected within different areas via automated locking of doors and disabling of elevators.
-This provides residents with the ability to use the facility’s amenities and resources without having a sense of being on “lock down” but also offers the security of not allowing residents to wander into dangerous areas.

 Learn More